Video: Removing Tile Grout

 The recip saw method

 Install the carbide-grit grout blade into your recip saw so it points down while the saw handle is pointing up.
-Apply power and “saw” out the grout.
+Apply power and “saw” out the grout with your grout removal tool.

-The worst part of regrouting is the incredibly tedious, tough hand-scraping to get the old stuff out.
-Now you have two much better options.
+The worst part of learn how to remove grout is the incredibly tedious, tough hand-scraping to get the old stuff out.
+Now you have two much better options for a grout removal tool.
 If you already own a variable-speed reciprocating saw, try a Milwaukee Carbide-Grit Grout Blade (No. 48-08-0415; about $14 through our affiliation with amazon.com).
 It works really well.
 Just make sure to use the slowest speed until you get the feel of the process.

 The oscillating tool method